-Situated on the west coast of mainland Fiji, Vuda Marina (pronounced 'Voonda') didn't quite live up to our expectations.
+Situated on the west coast of mainland Fiji, Vuda Marina (pronounced “Voonda”) a facility that has a hardstand and haul-out.

 ...with 2000nm still to run, these key components needed addressing before continuing or causing more damage.